sunfish-prj/Platform-docs/docs/install/conf_deploy.rst

 Configurator
 ##############

+The codebase of the Configurator is available here `Configurator <https://github.com/sunfish-prj/Configurator>`_

-The overall structure of the source code is organised in the following files and directories:
+The overall structure of the codebase is organised in the following files and directories:
 	* /client/\*
 	* /configurator/\*
 	* /saltstack/\*